nadathos/nadathos.github.io/_posts/2020-04-02-project-first_album.md

 <!--more-->
 <!-- put this at the end of what we wish to have as an excerpt -->
-Originally I wanted to create music for a video game we're developing with V-NA on their Veganeko project in our free time ([Check out their instagram!](https://www.instagram.com/veganekoweirdo/)).
+Originally I wanted to create music for a video game we|re developing with V-NA on their Veganeko project in our free time ([Check out their instagram!](https://www.instagram.com/veganekoweirdo/)).
 Composing this music was so much fun that I decided to make a short EP out of it.